 NPs may apply for an NP furnishing number, enabling them to write a medication order and furnish drugs to a patient.
 To obtain a furnishing number, the NP must take an advanced pharmacology course and complete physician-supervised experience in the furnishing of drugs or devices.
 Upon completion of the course and notification to the BRN, the NP then applies to the DEA to obtain a DEA number.
-However, the practice and standardized procedure requirements of some NPs will change as a result of AB 890 (Wood), Chapter 265, Statutes of 2020, discussed further on under Current Sunset Review Issues, Issue #13.
+However, the practice and standardized procedure requirements of NPs will change as a result of AB 890 (Wood), Chapter 265, Statutes of 2020, discussed further on page 38 under Current Sunset Review Issues, Issue #12: Implementation of Recent Legislation Impacting Advanced Practice Nurses.